Elderly Care Plan

 Transitional care

-When an older person transitions between different care settings, for instance, hospital to home or rehabilitation facility to home, a care plan helps ensure continuity of care.
-It assists in managing medications, monitoring recovery progress, and address specific needs during the transition period.
+When an older person transitions between different care settings, such as hospital to home or rehabilitation facility to home, a care plan helps ensure continuity of care.
+It assists in managing medications, monitoring recovery progress, and addressing specific needs during the transition period.

 Who creates and carries out the Elderly Care Plan?

-To have a successful care plan that truly supports the elderly patients' needs, a suite of healthcare professionals and the collaboration of family and support workers is essential.
-Creating a care plan is one thing, but ensuring that measures are in place to carry out the plan successfully is another.
-To strengthen the care plan, a community of help is recommended.
-Below are some of the people who may be involved in the design and review of a patient care plan:
+To have a successful care plan that truly supports the elderly patients’ needs, a suite of healthcare professionals and the collaboration of family and support workers is essential.
+Below are some of the people who may be involved in care planning:

 Older individuals